Submitting a project idea | Natural Hazards Research Australia

 Submitting a project idea

 Project concepts are formally considered for funding twice a year, as a part of the Centre’s ongoing research plan.
-The current round of research investment opened 29 July 2024 and closes 13 September 2024.
+The current round of research investment has closed.

 Photo: Natural Hazards Research Australia

 Project concepts are formally considered for funding twice a year, as a part of the Natural Hazards Research Australia’s ongoing research plan.
-The current round of research investment opens 29 July 2024 and closes 13 September 2024.
+The current round of research investment has closed.

 The Centre welcomes submissions of project ideas for potential inclusion in our research program.
 Ideas can be for short-, medium- or long-term projects.
 Only research that can be effectively translated and implemented by end-user organisations will be funded.